yejinjkim/treatment-effect/README.md

 ...
 ```

-## Estimate treatment effect
+## Build causal model
-1. Load Bayesian network and data. `causal_graph` is the Bayesian network derived from Tetrad.
+Load Bayesian network and data. `causal_graph` is the Bayesian network derived from Tetrad.
 ```
 import dowhy
 from dowhy import CausalModel